 - Standby generators provide the campus with continuous electricity when there is a ZESCO failure.

 A teacher is on duty every day up until 20:00 hours, after which the matron and residential staff assume responsibility.
 There is always adult supervision at sporting events and a lifeguard at the pool.

 A fire break is cut around the outside of the wall fence and controlled fires are lit to eliminate dry grass.
 A fire drill evacuation procedure is in place in the event that there is a fire on campus.

-In the event that the parents cannot be contacted or their travel distance is too far for an immediate response during a medical emergency, the school will transport the student to the appropriate clinic / hospital for medical attention on behalf of the parent.
-In cases where a student is admitted into hospital, a responsible school representative will remain with the student until the family is contacted and a relative can replace them.
+In the event that the parents cannot be contacted or their travel distance is too far for an immediate response during a medical emergency, the school will transport the student to the appropriate clinic/hospital for medical attention on behalf of the parent.
+In cases where a student is admitted into a hospital, a responsible school representative will remain with the student until the family is contacted and a relative can replace them.

 Parents requiring medical insurance for their daughter must obtain policies through their employer or purchase such protection privately.

 Students with special diet requirements due to food allergies, religious practices, or vegetarian preferences are placed on a special list and their needs are met.
 Special diets should be mentioned on the students medical form.